 What is EMDR therapy?
 In your search for mental health treatment, you may have seen and been confused by this acronym.
 EMDR stands for Eye Movement Desensitization and Reprocessing.
 What is EMDR therapy, then?
 EMDR therapy treats post-traumatic stress disorder (PTSD).
 Women suffer from PTSD after physical or sexual assault, military combat, or car accidents.
-Soledad House offers EMDR therapy as part of its mental health treatment programs.
+Soledad House offers an EMDR therapy program in California as part of our addiction and mental health treatment programs.

 What Is EMDR Therapy Theory?